ostis-ai/py-sc-kpm/README.md

 For the ScAgent initialization you should define the sc-element and the type of the ScEvent.

-For the ScAgentClassic initialization you should define the identifier of the action class node and arguments of the ScAgent.
-`event_class` is set to the `action_initiated` keynode by default.
-`event_type` is set to the `ScEventType.AFTER_GENERATE_OUTGOING_ARC` type by default.
+For the ScAgentClassic initialization you should define the identifier of the action class node and arguments of the ScAgent. `subscription_element` is set to the `action_initiated` keynode by default. `event_class` is set to the `ScEventType.AFTER_GENERATE_OUTGOING_ARC` type by default.

-**ClassicScAgent checks its action element automatically and doesn't run `on_event` method if checking fails.**
+**ScAgentClassic checks its action element automatically and doesn't run `on_event` method if checking fails.**

 ```python
 from sc_client.constants import sc_type